-1 ODPM (2005) A Practical Guide to the Strategic Environmental Assessment Directive.
+2 ODPM (2005) A Practical Guide to the Strategic Environmental Assessment Directive.
 Published September 2005.

-HOW THE ENVIRONMENTAL REPORT HAS BEEN TAKEN INTO ACCOUNT 3
+3 HOW THE ENVIRONMENTAL REPORT HAS BEEN TAKEN INTO ACCOUNT

 The development of the NDP has been iterative.
-SEA has played an integral role in this iterative process with each of the following NDP stages having been accompanied by an Environmental Report in order to help inform the Plan and fully integrate environmental and sustainability considerations into decision making.
-Table 3.1 below lists the iterations of the NDP, corresponding Environmental Reports and key conclusions from the Environmental Report.
+SEA has played an integral role in this iterative process with each of the NDP stages having been accompanied by an Environmental Report in order to help inform the Plan and fully integrate environmental and sustainability considerations into decision making.